endergreen12/pjsekai-frida-scripts/README.md

 misc.ts
 ---
 There are some features:
-- Force retire at the end of the live to avoid sending invalid data to the server
+- Force retire at the end of the live to avoid sending abnormal data to the server

   ![out](https://github.com/user-attachments/assets/712aa0b6-f172-4413-b464-b5ae287e0d6b)